In-patient luxury rehab center in Thailand

 Pathological skin picking (PSP) is the repetitive manipulation of the skin that causes scars, wounds, social impairment, and emotional distress.
 As a distinct disorder, PSP was first recognized in DSM-5.
 Before that, the condition was called excoriation or skin picking disorder.

-People with PSP have low self-esteem, tend to cover their wounds and scars, and many of them avoid social activities and hanging out with other people.
+Diagnosis of pathological skin picking includes a combination of a physical exam and psychological evaluation.
+Healthcare professionals need to make sure whether skin picking results from an underlying medical condition.
+Moreover, the criteria for PSP diagnosis state the condition isn’t fully explained by other disorders.
+Doctors diagnose pathological skin picking based on criteria from DSM-5.People with PSP have low self-esteem, tend to cover their wounds and scars, and the majority of them avoid social activities and hanging out with other people.
 Pathological skin picking deeply hurts a person’s confidence and worsens their social isolation.
-They may also miss out on various opportunities in their professional and private life due to the tendency to avoid other people.
+They miss out on various opportunities in their professional and private life due to the tendency to avoid other people.

 sitting-man-with-his-hands-on-his-face